adrianrf/markdown-cv/index.md

 `2005`
 __Liquid Markets, Inc.__, Portland, OR
 - CEO/Co-Founder
 - Raised $160K in venture capital in 90 days [on track for $1M total in next 60 days] at idea-stage company, using only a PowerPoint deck to woo & win commitment from a technology billionaire/Google seed investor.
-I apparently made it look so easy that the Founder/Majority shareholder was inspired to take over from there, since the venture's success was now clearly assured.
+Made it look so easy that the Founder/Majority shareholder was inspired to take over from there, since the venture's success was "now clearly assured".
 Googling "Darple" (later branding) suggests otherwise…

 `2004`
 __Lightfleet Corporation__, Vancouver, WA